-3. Increase access to fair and affordable housing for Vermonters who are housing instable.
+Strategy 3: Increase access to fair and affordable housing for Vermonters who are housing instable.

 People and families who spend more than 30 percent of their income on housing are considered to be cost burdened, and at risk of facing housing insecurity.
 Over 24% of Vermont’s households and more than half of all renters are cost burdened or severely cost burdened.
 Housing insecurity disproportionately affects BIPOC communities, older Vermonters, and those living on low incomes.
 As rents continue to rise due to increased migration and a tightening supply, more Vermonters are experiencing homelessness.
 After many years of thoughtful collaboration between housing providers, advocacy groups, and lawmakers, the legislature has allocated an unprecedented $195 million (Act 74 of 2021) to increase housing stability and prevent future increases in homelessness.
 However, finding lasting solutions to Vermont’s housing challenges requires a sustained effort.
 For Vermont to be place that welcomes people of all backgrounds, we must find ways house everyone who needs a home, increase our commitment to racial justice, and remove discriminatory housing barriers.